A panel consisting of Ed Krasenstein, Brian Krasenstein, Stephen Bonnell (Destiny), Alex Jones,

 And before you answer, before you answer, I want to read this.

-Um I base that on the fact that 20 court decisions called it an insurrection.
+And I base that on the fact that 20 court decisions called it an insurrection.

-And the fact that there was a bill passed in the Senate that called called them a mob of insurrectionists.
+And the fact that there was a bill passed in the Senate that called them a mob of insurrectionists.

-Uh that was a statute to award the police officers medals.
+That was a statute to award the police officers medals.

 And it referred to these individuals as insurrectionists.

-So I mean, I think the term can be subjective.
+So, I mean, I think the term can be subjective.

 And nobody was, right?